 Next, setting the thermostat to the correct temperature is very important.
 Interestingly, the thermostat on a dehydrator refers to the temperature of the food, not the air inside.
 4 This little-known fact is particularly relevant when dehydrating yogurt because it involves a couple of key considerations, especially for those following a raw food diet:

-• The nutritional value of food begins to deteriorate once internal temperatures reach 118 degrees Farenheit or more for extended periods of time (such as the dehydration process).
+- The nutritional value of food begins to deteriorate once internal temperatures reach 118 degrees Farenheit or more for extended periods of time (such as the dehydration process).
 5 A number of enzymes are killed, some vitamins destroyed, and pH levels altered.
 4

-• For the probiotics in yogurt to survive the dehydration process, internal temperatures shouldn’t exceed 105 to 110 degrees Farenheit.
+- For the probiotics in yogurt to survive the dehydration process, internal temperatures shouldn’t exceed 105 degrees Farenheit.
 6 The same is true to preserve the raw food integrity of fresh fruit added to the recipe.
-7
+7 to 110

-Personally, I set my thermostat to 110 or 115 degrees Farenheit.
+Personally, I set my thermostat to 110 degrees Farenheit.
 At that rate, it takes about 6 hours for the yogurt to dehydrate.
 If you’re using a stackable dehydrator like the Nesco American Harvest Dehydrator, place the yogurt tray on the top level, nearest to the fan, rotating it 180 degrees every two hours.
 If you’re dehydrating more than one tray at once, remember to rotate the stack order of the trays as well, so that each tray gets a turn positioned closest to the fan.

-The dehydrated yogurt is ready once it’s completely dry to the touch, and not at all sticky.
+or 115The dehydrated yogurt is ready once it’s completely dry to the touch, and not at all sticky.
 You’ll notice that the colour will have intensified — and the same will have happened to the flavour!

 Let the dehydrated yogurt cool down, then use kitchen shears or clean scissors to cut out strips.
 Roll them up, secure them with a rubber band or twist tie, and voilà!
 I usually make six rolls per tray.
 Since the ends aren’t closed, I then store them in a resealable plastic baggie.